gatsbyjs/themes/packages/gatsby-theme-i18n/README.md

 By adding a suffix/postfix in your filenames you can define the locale that the document is in.

+You can also see an [official example](https://github.com/gatsbyjs/themes/tree/master/starters/example-i18n) to learn more.

 ### Theme options

 | Key           | Default Value | Description                                                                                     |